Ask a Librarian Delaware (AaLDE) Training

 Part Three: Practice

 You can log in multiple times to practice sending yourself an email as a patron and then answering as a librarian.
-Or, ask a colleague or your library’s liaison to practice with you, or set this up with Missy.
-It’s important to feel confident with the platform and process so you can focus upon helping the customer with his/her information need.
+You can also Ask a colleague or your library’s liaison to practice with you.
+It’s important to feel confident with the platform and process so you can focus upon helping the patron with their information need.

-Here are some Tutorials for walking through specific functions and processes on LibAnswers.
+Tutorials for specific functions and processes on LibAnswers.